lovebarnowls/introicb/static/Readme.txt

 a) Answer forensic1
 b) Answer forensic2
 c) Remove user idontbelonghere
-d) This will cause a point deduction but do it anyway to see what happens: remove user ron See if you can figure out how to remove the penalty after triggering it
+d) This will cause a point deduction but do it anyway to see what happens: remove user itguy2 See if you can figure out how to remove the penalty after triggering it
 e) Add user yang to the system
 f) Create emeritusmentor group